 Keep an eye on your credit report

-The bottom line is that you need to continue to maintain your credit by checking your credit score and report regularly.
+The bottom line is that you need to continue to check your credit score and report regularly to maintain the credit you’ve built.
 You can get a free copy of your credit report once a year from AnnualCreditReport.com.

 If you find yourself with too much debt which is causing your score to suffer, you might want to consider a debt consolidation loan.
 This can help if you’re struggling with high-interest credit card debt, student loan debt, car loans, or any other type of loan by getting you a loan with low interest rates compared to your current debt.